Collyz/Collyz/README.md

 - 👋 Hi, I’m @Collyz aka Mohammed Mowla
 - 👀 I’m interested in computer graphics and triangulation techniques.
-- 🌱 I’m currently a Senior at Stockton University.
-I am majoring in Computer Science, and minoring in Mathematics
+- 🌱 I'm a recent graduate from Stockton University with a Bachelor of Science in Computer Science and a Minor in Mathematics (Class of 2024)
-- 📫 How to reach me: Email: m.mowla03151@gmail.com (personal) and mowlam1@go.stockton.edu (school)
+- 📫 How to reach me: Email: m.mowla03151@gmail.com (personal)

 <!---
 Collyz/Collyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.